-Jesus’ word must be taken with honor and must have full knowledge and understanding of why he said it.
-Christians have a strong belief that we are dealing with the end-time prophecy, but not the end of the world that many Christians are saying.
+Jesus’ word must be taken with honor, and he must have complete knowledge and understanding of why he said it.
+Christians firmly believe that we are dealing with the end-time prophecy, but not the end of the world that many Christians are saying.
 We are more at the end of the ages or the end of a generation.
-Some regions felt it even before the pandemic was announced but has manifested in different forms.
+Some regions felt it even before the pandemic was announced, but it has manifested differently.
 Food shortages, extrajudicial killings or persecutions, uncontrolled use of illegal drugs, floods, earthquakes, and many more.
-All considered being the destruction of human souls.
+All are considered to be the destruction of human souls.

 We are controlled by the prince of the power of the air (Ephesians 2:2) just by allowing lies, deception, and temptation to play in our minds.
-Many claim it is the end of the world if we see fires coming from the sky which is a great sign from heaven (Missiles), Kingdom would rise against kingdom (China’s aggression to occupy lands and islands), people against people (ideology), violent protest and senseless killings.
-A corrupted mind is unstoppable and that leads to less opportunity for people to enjoy peaceful living.
+Many claim it is the end of the world if we see fires coming from the sky, which is an excellent sign from heaven (Missiles), Kingdom would rise against the kingdom (China’s aggression to occupy lands and islands), people against people (ideology), violent protest and senseless killings.
+A corrupted mind is unstoppable, leading to less opportunity for people to enjoy peaceful living.

-We are on a Pandemic (plague) time and we need close attention to the government’s mandate and to stay focus on the ruling of the mind to never take away that God is still in control.
-If this pandemic is to reset the wicked lives of the people, and those who were infected and recovered, and other remnants of this pandemic must thank God for giving them a chance or second life to revisit their faith and strengthen their hope that God without a doubt exists.
+We are in a Pandemic (plague) time, and we need to pay close attention to the government’s mandate and stay focused on the ruling of the mind, never to take away that God is still in control.
+Suppose this pandemic is to reset the sinful lives of the people.
+In that case, those who were infected and recovered and other remnants of this pandemic must thank God for giving them a chance or second life to revisit their faith and strengthen their hope that God, without a doubt, exists.

-God is using this Pandemic event before the worse thing could happen (judgment day).
-God is good and this event is good for our learning and disciplines and prepared us to live a better life.
-We must re-evaluate now our faith and submit with humbleness because it is the only way.
+God is using this Pandemic event before the worst thing could happen (judgment day).
+God is good; this event is good for our learning and discipline and prepares us to live a better life.
+We must re-evaluate our faith and submit with humility because it is the only way.

-Remember the deluge during Noah’s generation when God reset human lives because humans continuously sinned.
-We are in the same situation regarding sin, but we are in a better position because we have the knowledge and understanding of how to live our life under the guidance of the Holy Spirit before we even give back our lives to God who owns it in exchange of the promised eternal life.
+Remember the deluge during Noah’s generation when God reset human lives because humans continuously sinned?
+We are in the same situation regarding sin.
+Still, we are in a better position because we know and understand how to live our life under the guidance of the Holy Spirit before we even give back our lives to God, who owns them in exchange for the promised eternal life.

-Jesus Christ was extremely sad seeing this group of Jews, the chosen people of God with no hope of accepting him as the Messiah.
-When he declared that he and the Father are one, they don’t believe him and when he said we can be gods, they charged him with blasphemy.
-The Jews need spiritual healing “I was sent only to the lost sheep of Israel” Jesus with sad feelings said these woes to the leaders of the Jewish faith (Scribes and Pharisees) that can lead the Jews to the truth but they chose not to.
+Jesus Christ was sorrowful seeing this group of Jews, God’s chosen people, with no hope of accepting him as the Messiah.
+When he declared that he and the Father were one, they didn’t believe him, and when he said we could be gods, they charged him with blasphemy.
+The Jews need spiritual healing.
+“I was sent only to the lost sheep of Israel” Jesus, with sad feelings, said these woes to the leaders of the Jewish faith (Scribes and Pharisees) that can lead the Jews to the truth, but they chose not.

-The following woes serve to advise not only the Jews but to the Christian believers and non-believers as well.
+The following woes serve to advise not only the Jews but the Christian believers and non-believers as well.
 We also can be encouraged by remembering who Jesus is.
-Revelation 1:5 reminds us that He is the faithful witness, He will not lie because his words are true.
-According to John14:6 “I am the way and the truth and the life…” He is now with the Father if what Jesus said about his grievances to the Jews and treat it as a guide for a righteous living then the link with the Jews about the salvation of non-Jews will be freely celebrated and the Son will be with them forever—1 Thessalonians 4:17.
+Revelation 1:5 reminds us that He is the faithful witness; he will not lie because his words are actual.
+According to John 14:6, “I am the way and the truth and the life….”
+He is now with the Father.
+If what Jesus said about his grievances to the Jews and treated it as a guide for a righteous living, then the link with the Jews about the salvation of non-Jews will be freely celebrated, and the Son will be with them forever—1 Thessalonians 4:17.

 15) “Woe to you, scribes and Pharisees, hypocrites!
-For you travel land and sea to win one proselyte, and when he is won, you make him twice as much a son of hell as yourselves.”
+For you travel land and sea to win one proselyte and make him twice as much a son of hell as yourselves when he is won.”
 16) “Woe to you, blind guides, who say, ‘Whoever swears by the temple, it is nothing; but whoever swears by the gold of the temple, he is obliged to perform it.”
 17) “Fools and blind!
-For which is greater, the gold or the temple that sanctifies the gold?”
-18) “And, ‘Whoever swears by the altar, it is nothing; but whoever swears by the gift that is on it, he is obliged to perform it.”
+For which is greater is the gold or the temple that sanctifies the gold?”
+18) “And, ‘Whoever swears by the altar, it is nothing; but whoever swears by the gift on it is obliged to perform it.”

 27 “Woe to you, scribes and Pharisees, hypocrites!
-For you are like whitewashed tombs which indeed appear beautiful outwardly, but inside are full of dead men’s bones and all uncleanness.
-28 Even so you also outwardly appear righteous to men, but inside you are full of hypocrisy and lawlessness.
+You are like whitewashed tombs which appear beautiful outwardly but inside are full of dead men’s bones and all uncleanness.
+28 Even so, you outwardly appear righteous to men, but inside, you are full of hypocrisy and lawlessness.

 29 “Woe to you, scribes and Pharisees, hypocrites!
 Because you build the tombs of the prophets and [m]adorn the monuments of the righteous, Matthew 23:13-29 NJKV

-Many are still waiting for Jesus’ return but many also believe that he already came within our heart and the kingdom is in our soul.
-When we look forward to the goodness of Jesus’ words, waiting is only directed to the Jews for they still need to believe that Jesus is the Son of God and the Messiah.
+Many still wait for Jesus’ return but believe that he already came within our hearts and the kingdom is in our souls.
+When we look forward to the goodness of Jesus’ words, waiting is only directed to the Jews, for they still need to believe that Jesus is the Son of God and the Messiah.

 God is all in all.